 We often learn sub-optimally because we fail to set up and/or alternate effectively between both modes.

-- We are too distracted or engaged in attentional multitasking to think deeply (focussed)
+- We are too distracted or engaged in attentional multitasking to think deeply (focused)

 - We fool ourselves into thinking following is the same as understanding

-- We over champion analytical (focussed) thought and fail to leverage the power of diffuse thinking
+- We over champion analytical (focused) thought and fail to leverage the power of diffuse thinking

 So, how can we learn effectively?

-1. Create the best conditions for focussed and diffuse thinking
+1. Create the best conditions for focused and diffuse thinking

 - Read effectively (SQ3R: Survey, Question, Read, Recall, Review)